altocodenl/TODIS/readme.md

 A data representation requires us to define two things:

-- Ways to set boundaries between one *value* and the next.
-Values are meaningful pieces of data.
+- Ways to set boundaries between one *value* and another value.
+Values are discrete units of data.
 - Specify basic *types* of data.

 [Elsewhere](https://github.com/altocodenl/cell?tab=readme-ov-file#the-data-vocabulary-fourdata), I have presented a data representation, called *fourdata*.
 This representation is purely based in text and has four types of data: